Changing strings and staying in tune

 DADGCE (Long Way Back)

-and of course my 12 string fifths tuning, which I have never seen anyone else use:
+and of course my 12 string fifths tuning, which I haven't yet seen anyone else use:

 G#/C#/C#/F#/F#/B/B/E/D#/G#/G#/C# (more on this)